eXascaleInfolab/2018-RecovDB/README.md

 ### MonetDB (Debian/Ubuntu)

 1. Follow the steps https://www.monetdb.org/downloads/deb/ until `sudo apt update`.
 Instead of installing `monetdb5-sql` and `monetdb-client`, build from sources (point 3).
-In case any of those is installed, you can delete it using `sudo apt purge monetdb5-sql`.
+In case any of those is installed, delete it using `sudo apt purge monetdb5-sql`.

 2. Download latest source from: https://www.monetdb.org/downloads/sources/Latest/